Linsanity81/TileableShell/README.md

   `Remesh` Map the 2D tile pattern to input surface using ARAP initialization.

+- ### Import Remeshed Model

+  `Load Remeshed Mesh` Load the remeshed input mesh.

 - ### Mesh Optimization

   `Edge K` Determine the target cluster number of edge length.

   `Dihedral K` Determine the target cluster number of dihedral angle.

-  `Mini Block Cluster Num` Determine the threshold to define if the block cluster is considered to be merged.
+  `Mini Block Cluster` Determine the threshold to define if the block cluster is considered to be merged.

-  `Target Block Cluster Num` Determine the threshold to stop the block cluster merging operation.
+  `Target Block Cluster` Determine the threshold to stop the block cluster merging operation.

-  `Thinkness` Determine the thickness of each shell block.
+  `Thickness` Determine the thickness of each shell block.

-  `Op Surface` Optimize surface to reach lower number of polygon templates.
+  `Opt Surface` Optimize surface to reach lower number of polygon templates.

-  `Save Surface` Save optimzied surface data.

-  `Op Cutting Plane` Optimize cutting plane to reach lower number of shell block templates.
+  `Opt Cutting Plane` Optimize cutting plane to reach lower number of shell block templates.

+  `Create Shell` Create shell structure based on given thickness.

   `Save Shell` Save optimzied shell structure data.